dburkhardt/viash_web/content/docs/reference_config/platform-docker.md

 As with all platforms, you can give a platform a different name.
-By specifying `id: foo`, you can target this platform (only) by specifying `-p foo` in any of the viash commands.
+By specifying `id: foo`, you can target this platform (only) by specifying `-p foo` in any of the Viash commands.

 Example: